NatLibFi/Annif/SECURITY.md

 To facilitate a quick and accurate response make sure to include the following details when submitting your report:

 - A clear and descriptive title that outlines the report's subject and the software it pertains to (Annif).
-- The versions of Annif, its dependencies and the (possible) other related software that give rise to the vulnerability.
+- The version(s) of Annif, its dependencies and the (possible) other related software that contribute to the vulnerability.
 - Break down the technical aspects of the vulnerability in your description.
 - A minimal example showcasing the vulnerability.
 - An explanation who has the potential to exploit this vulnerability and the benefits they would derive from doing so.
 - Whether the vulnerability is public knowledge or known to third parties, and if so, share relevant details.
+- (A remediation suggestion if you have have one.)